Summer 2026 Library Systems, Catalog, and Quick Search Updates

 • Get at Spencer request link

-My Account and Catalog record information may be viewed but will not be interactive.
+My Account and Catalog record information may be viewed but will not be interactive after May 26.

 Information will be out of date for recently checked out and returned items.
-Item Status/Availability information will not be updated in library records until June 5.
+Item Status/Availability information will not be updated in library records after May 26 until June 10.

 System Update News